Pigly3/ReferralDB/README.md

 # ReferralDB
 ReferralDB is a database server for game save storage.
+It was originally made for Referral Clicker,

 ## Notice
 ReferralDB should only be used with an intermediary server, as it is designed to only be accessed by trusted servers and not clients.